LUMC/HAMLET/README.md

 Four distinct analysis modules comprise Hamlet, which can be run independently:

+  1. `qc-seq`, for adapter trimming and quality control
-  1. `snv-indels`, for small variant detection
+  2. `snv-indels`, for small variant detection
-  2. `fusion`, for fusion gene detection
+  3. `fusion`, for fusion gene detection
-  3. `itd`, for tandem duplication detection
+  4. `itd`, for tandem duplication detection

-There is also a `qc-seq` module which does quality control for input sequence files.
 Everything is tied together by a main `Snakefile` using [modules](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).

 HAMLET is build to use Singularity to run every Snakemake rule inside its own container.
 The base execution environment for HAMLET defined by an `environment.yml` file.

-In addition to the raw output files, Hamlet also generates a PDF report containing an overview of the essential results and a zipped file containing this report and the essential result files.
+In addition to the raw output files, Hamlet also generates a PDF report containing an overview of the essential results and a JSON file containing the underlying data that are shown in the report.

 # Which version should you use?
 The version of HAMLET on the 'devel' branch is the latest version, and is probably the version most people are